Ezqul/ToDo/README.md

 # ToDo List

-Tech stack: HTML, Sass, Javascript
+Tech stack: HTML, SCSS, Javascript

 You can check how it works on Netlify: https://ezqtodo.netlify.app/